 When it comes to gender equality and the concept of unconscious bias, it seems ironic that we continue to frame gender equality almost solely as a women’s issue.
 Sure – for as long as at least 52 women are murdered every year, and just 17.1 percent make it to CEO, it will be a women’s issue.
 But to see gender equality through a prism of power and privilege that only affects women implies that freedom for men is absolute.
 Which it is not.

-It is with this understanding, that Grace Papers celebrated Father’s Day with leaders from Woolworths, EY, Lander & Rogers, ExxonMobil Australia, PwC and SBS in a way that focused the conversation on men, work, care and flexibility, with a splash of fun!
+In a live coaching session, Grace Papers founder, Prue Gilbert, spoke with leaders from Woolworths, EY, Lander & Rogers, ExxonMobil Australia, PwC and SBS in a way that focused the conversation on men, work, care and flexibility, with a splash of fun.
 Medical Doctor and VicHealth CEO, Sandro Demaio brought his culinary skills to the panel for a live virtual cooking demonstration.
-With a recipe from Demaio’s The Doctor’s Diet for the meal of choice, panelists – including executives from Grace Papers’ community – used the conversation to firmly put adherence to strict gender stereotypes on the chopping board!
+With a recipe from Demaio’s The Doctor’s Diet for the meal of choice, panelists – including executives from Grace Papers’ community – used the conversation to firmly put adherence to strict gender stereotypes on the chopping board.
 What ensued was truly a recipe for equality.

 We’ve long known that barriers to women’s equal participation in the workplace is intrinsically connected to men’s participation in the home.
 What’s less understood and acknowledged is the impact of strict adherence of masculine constructs imposed on men.